 I look over the city in amazement after climbing to the top of the hill.
-I’m visiting the Acropolis.
+I’m visiting the Acropolis ancient ruins in Greece.
 Below me, all those white city buildings where everyday life is busy taking place, whilst around me these ancient stoic structures stand their ground, having done so for centuries.

 - A private guided tour with skip-the-line entry.
 This tour takes place in the late afternoon when it's a bit cooler and less crowded.